 We love exploring cities in Europe, but this year, save the busy cities for fall when the temps go down, and visit one of these beautiful island, beach, or lake destinations instead.
 When you’re cycling through forests, relaxing on the beach, or sipping wine overlooking the water at sunset, you’ll be glad you did so!

-If you enjoyed this itinerary, consider joining the Winetraveler Facebook Group for additional insight and travel inspiration around the world.
-You can also pre-register for the Winetraveler Wine Club to receive unique wines and itinerary suggestions to your door.
+If you enjoyed this guide, consider joining the Winetraveler Facebook Group for additional insight and travel inspiration around the world.
+Be sure to follow along with us on both Twitter and Instagram as we continue to shed light on ideal European beach destinations and vacation ideas for this year.